aritzLizoain/CNN-Image-Segmentation/README.md

 ### Installation

-The project can be either cloned or downloaded to your own device.

-The following requirements need to be installed (version numbers are up to date: 21.06.2020):
+The project can be either cloned or downloaded to your own device.<br/>The following requirements need to be installed (version numbers are up to date: 21.06.2020):

 * keras (2.3.1)
 * tensorflow (2.1.0)